tshort/julia/ui/website/julia-markdown-readme.md

 page collects three main types of output from the webserver:
 `MSG_OUTPUT_OTHER`, `MSG_OUTPUT_EVAL_RESULT`, and `MSG_OUTPUT_PLOT`.
-Of these, only `MSG_OUTPUT_EVAL_RESULT` has an indicator of the location.
+Of these, only `MSG_OUTPUT_EVAL_RESULT` has an indicator of the calling location.
 For the others, the active location is tracked.
 It mostly seems to work, but it might be fragile.

 ## To-Do list